Emmanuella-i/SpiritQuest_Multiplayer_Elizabeth_Emmy/README.md

 ## Description
-*Spirit Quest* is a multiplayer networked game developed using SFML in Visual Studio.
-Players take on the roles of spirits in a supernatural realm, with one playing as a ghost and another as a reaper, navigating challenges in a mysterious afterlife setting.
-The game supports up to 16 players in an online environment.
+*Spirit Quest* is a multiplayer game developed using SFML in Visual Studio.
+Players take on the roles of a ghost and as a reaper.

 ## Assets & Sources